 Q. As for overtourism in Barcelona, what do you think the future holds?
 Will there be a time when Barcelona welcomes visitors again?
 And is slow travel in Barcelona an answer?

 A. Back when we started in 2013, we were the only travel company in Barcelona with values of sustainable tourism.
-Today, in 2018, we know over 30 small travel companies, sustainable hotels and hostels, and many people with sustainable projects in mind.
+Today we know over 30 small travel companies, sustainable hotels and hostels, and many people with sustainable projects in mind.
 We have also noticed a change in travellers’ mindset, as many more travellers are now considering at least one authentic experience for their Barcelona stay, and many times more than just one.

 Barcelona’s new mayor is also pushing through laws to contain mass tourism and to develop sustainable tourism.
 It will certainly take a few years to have a real effect on Barcelona’s tourism, but we have a lot of hope for what the future holds.
 But what’s most important is the contribution of travellers: we need more conscious travellers who want to experience Barcelona in a slow and local way, to help us preserve the local life and create sustainable solutions for tourism in our beautiful city and region.